The Elder Scrolls: Arena: Gameplay

 The game is played from a first-person perspective.
 Melee combat is performed by right-clicking the mouse and dragging the cursor across the screen to attack as if swinging a weapon.
 Magic is used by cycling through a menu found by clicking the appropriate button on the main game screen, then clicking the spell to be used, and its target.

 The game's world is infinite.
-While the game's manual claims you can walk from one village to another, in actuality it is infinite, and you can only fast travel to get between towns.
-This is achieved by combining procedurally-generated content and specifically designed world spaces to create a realistic and massive wilderness, where one may find inns, farms, small towns, dungeons, and other places of interest.
+While the game's manual claims that the player can walk from one village to another, in actuality it is infinite and requires fast travel to get between towns.
+This is achieved by combining procedurally generated content and specifically designed world spaces to create a realistic and massive wilderness, where one may find inns, farms, small towns, dungeons, and other places of interest.
 The towns contain developer-designed buildings and shops, but the order in which these appear and their names are procedurally generated.
 There are several hundred dungeons and 17 specially designed dungeons for the main quest.

 Arena is notable for being one of the first games to feature a realistic day/night cycle, where at sunset shops close and people clear the streets before the monsters arrive and roam around until morning.
 This soon became a staple feature of most open-world games.

-In addition to the main quest which is completed by beating all seventeen dungeons and finding pieces of the staff, small side quests also appear.
+In addition to the main quest, which is completed by beating all seventeen dungeons and finding pieces of the staff, small side quests also appear.
 These are often found by asking around town for rumours.
 These quests are usually very simple, such as delivering a parcel or defeating a randomly chosen dungeon.

 Arena has been noted for its tendency to be unforgiving towards new players.
 It is easy to die in the starting dungeon, as powerful enemies can be encountered if the player lingers too long.
 This effect gradually disappears as the player becomes more powerful and more aware of the threats that loom everywhere.
-Ken Rolston, lead designer of Morrowind, says he started the game at least 20 times, and only got out of the beginning dungeon once.
+Ken Rolston, lead designer of Morrowind, says that he started the game at least 20 times, and only got out of the beginning dungeon once.

 Plot

-The game's setting begins in Tamriel on the 389th year of the Third Era, when Emperor Uriel Septim VII summons his advisor and Imperial Battlemage Jagar Tharn over concerns of betrayal from within the court.
-It transpires that his concerns were justified when Tharn is revealed to be the traitor, magically trapping the Emperor and his general, Talin Warhaft, in another dimension.
+The game's setting begins in Tamriel on the 389th year of the Third Era when Emperor Uriel Septim VII summons his advisor and Imperial Battlemage Jagar Tharn over concerns of betrayal from within the court.
+His concerns are justified when Tharn is revealed to be the traitor, magically trapping the Emperor and his general, Talin Warhaft, in another dimension.